 So much that should be considered when producing an item, and so much to be considered when purchasing.
 And whilst the demand still exists for cheap, abundantly available products, then the type of production that is not kind to our planet will continue.

 So how do we at HUSK work to be kinder to the planet?

 Firstly we do not have excess packaging!
-All our items come in a reusable bag, our boots in a wash bag, that's it!
+All HUSK items come in a reusable bag, our breathable horse boots in a wash bag, and our horse and pony breathable saddle pads and rugs come in a re usable handle bag, and that's it!
 Our parcels are all sent in recyclable and recycled plastic bags.
 With regard to our manufacturers, we re use our boxes and our bags to send items between us.

 With regard to the people, we know everyone by name, and we work with family businesses.
 We pay fair prices for the production of our products as we know this turns to fair pay for the our stitchers, cutters and designers.
-Our products are all made by hand, and are not subjected to lines of factory machinery, just hands, sewing machines, cutting knives and scissors!
+Our air flow horse boots, rugs, and saddle pads are all made by hand, and are not subjected to lines of factory machinery, just hands, sewing machines, cutting knives and scissors!
 We have relationships with our production specialists and we are able to amend designs and methods of manufacture directly and specifically for HUSK.